Minifixio/twitch-video-comments-analyser/README.md

-# Twitch video vomments analyser
+# Twitch video comments analyser

 Retreive and extract various informations from from Twitch VOD comments